AnuVi/sql_data_cleaning_alex/README.md

 # Lessons
 - Be ready that MySQL Workbench will upload only 400 rows insead of 2362.
 So, had to figure out how to create table and insert data into it using MySQL Workbench.
-- Although during the course seprate column, which holds row id, is added, **the biggest takaway is to:
+- Although during the course seprate column, which holds row id, is added, the biggest takaway is:
-  - add row-id-column into the original file**
+  - **add row-id-column into the original file**
   - and after that start working with the working file, because there will be a mess, and it is much easier to restore/update data.
 - Although it was SQL tutorial, in the future probably first cleaning (e.g. removing duplicates) is easier to do in Excel?
+- deleting
+  - column: ALTER TABLE table_name DROP COLUMN column_name;
+  - row: DELETE FROM table_name WHERE condition;
+  - table: DROP TABLE table_name;

 - Again, document while doing, because time-space doesn't helping remberging.

 # Steps